A Trusted Friend in a Complicated World

 Anya’s Ghost by Vera Brosgol

 Anya is just a normal girl from an immigrant family, struggling with fitting in.
 Of course, most normal girls don’t fall down a well and come back out with a new friend—one who’s been dead for a while.
 But Anya figures a ghost friend is better than none.
-Things, however, may not be what they seem.
-If you’re a fan of Wednesday Addams, you’ll love this spooky story, published in 2011.
+Things, however, may not be what they seem in 2011’s Anya’s Ghost.
+If you’re a fan of Wednesday Addams, this spooky story is one of the best YA graphic novels for you.

 Shop Now